-H. Diurnal and seasonal variation
+I. Diurnal and seasonal variation

 Seasonal and diurnal efficiency variations for cells with one or two junctions.
 Seasonal changes are delineated using one month of data for March, June, September, and December.
 Where available, data from other years is semi-transparent in the background.
-Data is sampled at 10-minute intervals, except at Chajnantor (60-minute interval).
+Data is sampled at 10-minute intervals for each month, except at Chajnantor (60-minute interval).
 Time basis may be either local or GMT.